say4n/resume/resume.typ

                 - Created a scalable service to track and manage the lifecycle of machine learning experiments used by internal teams, including a framework to easily productionize machine learning models built by internal teams.
                 - Built #link("https://aistudio.amazon")[AI Studio] for both internal and external customers - Amazon's first of its kind offering for advertisers.
                 - Built the Sponsored ads #link("https://advertising.amazon.co.uk/help/GHAAGTQNVBCLE8SS")[online report], the only place to look at campaign performance across a multitude of Sponsored ads products offered by Amazon.
 This influenced \$11.4B in revenue across Sponsored ads advertisers (\~3k MAU).
-                - Built various internal systems to raise the bar on operational excellence such as canary testing, effcient feature flags for launch control, access control mechanisms, and more.
+                - Built various internal systems to raise the bar on operational excellence such as canary testing, efficient feature flags for launch control, access control mechanisms, and more.
 This led to reduction in latency (-75% from 20s to 5s), faster deployments (-91% from 7 hours to 35 mins) and countless hours saved.
-                - Mentored new hires and team mates on best practices, up and coming techonlogy trends and tools across various projects.
+                - Mentored new hires and team mates on best practices, up and coming technology trends and tools across various projects.
             ]
         )
         #lines_with_date_and_description(
             strong("Site Reliability Engineer") + ", Sea AI Lab, Singapore",
             emph("Apr '22 - Jun '22"),
-            "DevOps, MLOps -- created monitoring tools for internal HPC cluster, established incident management practices.
-Most notably, migrated an actively used container registry with zero downtime."
+            [
+                - Enhanced HPC cluster reliability by developing and implementing advanced monitoring tools and establishing robust incident management practices.
+                - Executed a seamless, zero downtime migration of a critical, actively used container registry, ensuring uninterrupted service.
+            ]
         )
         #lines_with_date_and_description(
             strong("ML Engineer") + ", Quantum Information Group, UAB, Barcelona",